erebos12/system_design/protocols/readme.md

     - gRPC not supported by browser and harder to implement
     - REST, WebSocket, GraphQL, UDP, Long Polling can be an option
 2. Is communication bidirectional (server needs to push messages) ?
-    - prefer WebSockets or UDP
+    - prefer WebSockets, gRPC or UDP
 3. High throughput needed ?
     - prefer WebSockets, gRPC or UDP
 4. Support for WebBrowser ?
     - No gRPC !
     - REST, GraphQL, WebSockets or Long Polling
+5. When using UDP ?
+    - you can lose messages.
+Is that ok for your application ?